 Final Thoughts About Owning a Boat in Canada

-While licensing, a boat operation card (PCOC), or registration tie into owning a recreational boat in Canada, they cannot be substituted as proof that you’re a boat’s owner.
+While licensing, a boat operation card (PCOC), or vessel registration Canada tie into owning a recreational boat, they cannot be substituted as proof that you’re a boat’s owner.
 This criterion is only satisfied by your bill of sale.

 Register or License Your Boat Through the Canadian Vessel Registry